 Let NBC know also that you are prepared to join thousands of other voices in urging advertisers to place it on their “do not advertise” list, consider pulling all ads from the NBC network in protest.

 This arrogant entitlement is exactly what pisses me off.
 “If I don’t want my kids to watch it, then it shouldn’t be on TV.”
-Who thinks this way?
+Aside from One Million Moms, who thinks this way?

 My response to that will always be parents need to parent their own kids.
 If a show isn’t appropriate for them, turn the channel or turn off the television.

 I can guarantee if darling Debbie doesn’t watch the show, she won’t have nightmares.
 I can’t comprehend trying to get the show removed from a network so some people can be lax parents in their homes.